dkarthe/webjeda-blog/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 What **fork** does is that it copies the whole repository as a new repository inside your Github account.
 You can rename the repository to anything you like in the **Settings** option.

 ## Step 3: Check whether you are on the right branch
 Branching in Github is nothing but taking the whole source code and make changes to test a different feature.
 There is always a master branch from which you can make many branches.
 One such branch is ``gh-pages``.
-Github considers the code to be a website, only if it is in the branch gh-pages.
+Github considers the code to be a website, only if it is in the gh-pages branch.

 ![create gh pages branch](/images/create-gh-pages-branch.JPG) {: .right .half}